Important changes coming in Dynamics 365 Customer Engagement

 |parent.Xrm||Earlier: An HTML web resource may interact with the Xrm.Page or Xrm.Utility objects within the form by using parent.Xrm.Page or parent.Xrm.Utility.

 Now: parent.Xrm.* will work if the HTML web resource is loaded in a form container.
-For other places, such as loading an HTML web resource as part of the SiteMap, parent.Xrm.* won’t work.
+It won't work for HTML web resources that are stand alone, or referenced from the site map or any other places.

 |addOnKeyPress||Use a custom control|

 |Xrm.Utility.alertDialog||Xrm.Navigation.openAlertDialog||The new signature is consistent with other APIs (openForm) and takes a new set of parameters for flexibility.|

 |Xrm.Utility.confirmDialog||Xrm.Navigation.openConfirmDialog||The new signature is consistent with other APIs (openForm) and takes a new set of parameters for flexibility.|

 |Xrm.Utility.isActivityType||Xrm.Utility.getEntityMetadata||The isActivityType method is synchronous so it was suitable for ribbon rules.
 However, the replacement method, getEntityMetadata, is asynchronous, and is not suitable for ribbon rules.|

 |Xrm.Utility.openEntityForm||Xrm.Navigation.openForm||Moving navigation actions to Xrm.Navigation|

 |Xrm.Utility.openQuickCreate||Xrm.Navigation.openForm||Moving navigation actions to Xrm.Navigation|

 |Xrm.Utility.openWebResource||Xrm.Navigation.openWebResource||Moving navigation actions to Xrm.Navigation